stephenakwaowo/NBA-MVP-Predictor-2023/README.md

 These models, and the inspiration of the project is based on the work by David Yoo.

-The link to his TDS article tutorial video is [here](https://towardsdatascience.com/predicting-the-next-nba-mvp-using-machine-learning-62615bfcff75), and this is the link to his [github repository](https://github.com/DavidYoo912/nba_mvp_project).
+The link to the TDS article by Yoo, is [here](https://towardsdatascience.com/predicting-the-next-nba-mvp-using-machine-learning-62615bfcff75), and this is the link to his [github repository](https://github.com/DavidYoo912/nba_mvp_project).

 ### Installation and Packages